cocoatehcat/cocoatehcat.github.io/_posts/2025-06-26-ban-that-thong.markdown

     <img width="33%" src="/images/milkshake.png" alt="Samosorn Milkshake.">
 </p>

 And it didn’t hit me until I was home and opened my phone that friends had texted me.
 That I had a different life outside the world of Bangkok.
-Ban That Thong was beautiful (a little bit commercialized), and it felt like a dream to be wandering around a place that was so inferentially cultural.
+Ban That Thong was beautiful (a little bit commercialized), and it felt like a dream to be wandering around a place that was so intentially cultural.

 At my apartment, it just felt like a normal apartment.
 You could notice the Asian influences for sure, the furniture was a little shorter than I was used to, there was a balcony with my washer.
 My shower did not have a fan, instead you opened a window to let the steam come out, we had no oven because it’s already hot!
 Why do you have to make it more so?